-The Army Warfighting Experiment for 2018 is named Exercise Autonomous Warrior.
-The exercise will see four weeks of combat trials, experimentation and simulation with prototype unmanned aerial, unmanned ground vehicles and supporting software aimed at reducing the danger to troops during combat.
+The Army Warfighting Experiment of 2018 was named Exercise Autonomous Warrior.
+The exercise saw four weeks of combat trials, experimentation and simulation with prototype unmanned aerial, unmanned ground vehicles and supporting software aimed at reducing the danger to troops during combat.

-Leading industrial partners in Robotic and Autonomous Systems (RAS) have been invited by the British Army to put their equipment in the hands of soldiers.
-Working together, the systems will be trialled, tweaked and trialled again as the exercise moves toward a final Battlegroup level experiment where the best ideas and products will be tested in the toughest of simulated combat environments.
+Leading industrial partners in Robotic and Autonomous Systems (RAS) were invited by the British Army to put their equipment in the hands of soldiers.
+Working together, the systems were trialled, tweaked and trialled again as the exercise moved toward a final Battlegroup level experiment where the best ideas and products were tested in the toughest of simulated combat environments.

 The Army’s Trials and Development Units have worked with Army Headquarters, industry, academia, Defence Equipment and Support (DE&S) and the Defence Science and Technology Laboratory (Dstl) to develop the experiment.

 Additional support to the experiment has been provided by QinetiQ through the MOD Long Term Partnering Agreement (LTPA).